By Lynne Young, M.Ed., ATC

 There are more than 3.8 million sports and recreation-related concussions in the United States each year.
 In the past, people have called them “dings,” “stingers,” or “getting your bell rung.”
 These names downplay the effects of concussions, minimizing what they really are — brain injuries — and have needlessly put a large number of our kids in serious danger.

 Current medical studies indicate that brain injuries by any name necessitate a more thorough medical evaluation and conservative management plan.
 The best-case scenario for return to play following a brain injury (even if signs and symptoms clear within minutes) is seven to ten days, which I will discuss later in this article.

 Concussions are traumatic brain injuries.
 They can be caused by bumps, blows, or contact to the head.
 They can also be caused by blows to the body, falls, or collisions with people or obstacles or anything that causes the brain to move rapidly inside the skull.

-Football, hockey and soccer are among the higher risk sports we see here in Alaska, but concussions can occur during form of activity that may involve a fall or collision.
+Football, hockey, and soccer are among the higher-risk sports we see here in Alaska, but concussions can occur during any form of activity that may involve a fall or collision.

 What are the symptoms?